-One of the most popular item is the Bali handbag and is found at most vendors.
-Other things such as small souvenir or even a beautiful painting can be considered.
-No need to mention that haggling is normal as initial price will be quite steep.
+One of the most popular items is the Bali handbag and is found at most vendors.
+Other things such as small souvenirs or even a beautiful painting can be considered.
+No need to mention that haggling is normal as the initial price will be quite steep.

 Ubud Kecak Fire Dance at Pura Dalem Taman Kaja – Night Activity

 While in Bali a must activity is going to a Kecak Fire Dance performance.
 After skipping this activity in Uluwatu we decided to attend the Ubud Kecak Dance which is set up in a beautiful temple.